silvawelder/kube-system/cert-manager/README.md

 ## Apply the ClusterIssuer manifest

-### before apply change the e-mail on the line 10 of this manifest bellow
+⚠️before apply change the e-mail on the line 10 of this manifest bellow

 ```bash
 kubectl apply -f ./letsencrypt-clusterissuer.yaml
 ```